 Reservations are required for this Chester County orchard, where pick-your-own apples typically last through early November.
 This season, expect apples like Mutsu, Fuji, and Ida Red — but it’s best to call ahead to see what is available.

-Don’t miss: Highland Orchards' farm market can satisfy your sweets craving with their beloved apple cider doughnuts.
+Don’t miss: Highland Orchards’ farm market can satisfy your sweets craving with their beloved apple cider doughnuts, which cost just $1 each.

-Located about a mile from their main outpost, Terhune’a pick-your-own apple orchard has Red and Golden Delicious, Stayman Winesap, and Empire — no tickets required.
-And now through Nov.
-1, they’re holding their Family Fun Fall Weekends, with pony rides, live music,
+Located about a mile from their main outpost, Terhune’a pick-your-own apple orchard has Crimson Crisp, Fuji, Gala, and more — and no tickets are required.
+And through Oct.
+31, they’re holding their family fun fall weekends, with pony rides, live music, and more.

 Reservations are required for weekend apple picking at this Bucks County farm, but you can still pick on Thursdays and Fridays without a reservation.
 They grow about 30 varieties of apples seasonally, according to their website, including Empire, Jonathan, and Crimson Crisp, with other types coming later in October.